Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Introduction

 \section{Introduction}

-Precision agriculture aims to improve the efficiency and sustainability of farming practices by enabling timely, data-driven interventions that are tailored to local conditions.
-Farmers routinely face decisions on irrigation scheduling, fertilization, and stress mitigation, where short-term forecasts can reduce uncertainty and support proactive planning.
-In this context, Artificial Intelligence (AI) has become a key enabling technology across multiple stages of the agricultural production chain~\cite{adewusi2024,upadhyay2024,gangwani2024,tortora2025towards}, fostering a shift from uniform management to more adaptive and data-informed strategies~\cite{misra2024}.
+Precision agriculture aims to improve the efficiency and sustainability of farming practices by enabling timely, data-driven interventions tailored to local conditions.
+Short-term forecasts are particularly relevant for decisions such as irrigation scheduling, fertilization, and stress mitigation, where reducing uncertainty can support proactive crop management.
+In this context, Artificial Intelligence (AI) has become a key enabling technology across the agricultural production chain~\cite{adewusi2024,upadhyay2024,gangwani2024,tortora2025towards}, including recent agentic formulations for automatic farming systems \cite{bonifacio2026agentic}, and has shown increasing relevance in several decision-support settings involving heterogeneous or temporally evolving data~\cite{cordelli2020time,tortora2021deep,tortora2022pytrack,furia2023exploring,liu2021exploring,nibid2023deep,coser2025deep,cordelli2024machine,ayllon2025can}, supporting the shift from uniform to adaptive management strategies~\cite{misra2024}.
+These challenges motivate models that account for irregular sampling and exploit complementary information sources, such as meteorological covariates.
+Similar principles have been explored in multimodal learning settings~\cite{iele2026hybrid,tortora2023matnet,ayllon2026context,tortora2023radiopathomics}.

-Satellite remote sensing provides scalable, non-invasive monitoring of crop dynamics over large areas and repeated time intervals, complementing in-field sensing solutions that may be unavailable or difficult to deploy at scale~\cite{zhang2024,pal2025}.
-Multispectral observations enable the computation of Vegetation Indices (VIs) that capture vegetation properties related to phenology and stress response~\cite{xue2017,gong2024}.
-Among them, the Normalized Difference Vegetation Index (NDVI) is widely used as a proxy for vegetation greenness and canopy development, offering a practical signal for monitoring and forecasting vegetation condition.

-Despite improvements in spatial, spectral, and temporal resolution, operational NDVI forecasting remains challenging.
-In particular, clear-sky Sentinel-2 observations yield time series that are sparse and irregular due to revisit patterns and cloud masking.
-Moreover, forecasting performance can degrade under heterogeneous climatic and environmental conditions, limiting generalization across regions and growing seasons~\cite{sishodia2020,demissie2026}.
-These factors motivate learning approaches that explicitly account for irregular sampling and leverage complementary information sources, such as meteorological covariates.
-More generally, combining heterogeneous yet complementary sources can improve robustness in real-world prediction tasks, motivating multimodal learning strategies~\cite{tortora2023radiopathomics}.